 Please email SHIP@co.carver.mn.us with interest or questions.

 Carver County Public Health partners with the community to help residents lead longer, healthier lives.
-Check out our quarterly newsletter for more information on SHIP activities in Carver County.
+Check out our bimonthly newsletter for more information on SHIP activities in Carver County.

 - June 2016